Flow views and infinite interval exchange transformations for recognizable substitutions: Introduction

-{\bf Visualization.} The graph of the map $\mtcong: \seqsp \to [0,1]$, called a {\bf \em flow view}, is a picture of every sequence in $\seqsp$ lined up between $0$ and $1$.
-It literally graphs the a.e. one-to-one correspondence between $[0,1]$ and the subshift by showing each $\T \in \seqsp$ (in colored unit interval tiles) at a height of $\mtcong(\T)$.
+{\bf Visualization.} The graph of the map $\mtcong: \seqsp \to [0,1]$, called a {\bf \em flow view}, is a picture of every sequence in $\seqsp$ stacked up between $0$ and $1$ on the $y$-axis.
+It literally graphs the a.e.\ one-to-one correspondence between $[0,1]$ and the subshift by showing each $\T \in \seqsp$ in colored unit interval tiles at a height of $\mtcong(\T)$.
 Figure \ref{FlowViewIntro} shows the central portion of the flow views for the Fibonacci and Thue--Morse substitutions.
-The vertical black line is the interval from 0 to 1 on the $y$-axis. \exend
+The vertical black line is the interval from 0 to 1 on the $y$-axis.
+In each, the line at $1/e$ is shown.
+The sequence/tiling represented by $1/e$ is the intersection of this line with the flow view, with $a$ as green and $b$ as blue unit intervals, where $1/e$ was chosen arbitrarily because it is irrational with respect to the expansion constants.
+The flow view indicates that for the Fibonacci, this $\T= \ldots \beta \alpha \alpha \beta \alpha .\alpha \beta \alpha \beta \alpha \alpha \ldots$.
+The Thue-Morse flow view indicates that the $\T$ going to $1/e$ must be $\T = \ldots \beta . \alpha \alpha \beta \beta \alpha \ldots$. \exend

 {\bf Generalizations.} The construction works for a large class of {\bf S-adic systems} and the adaptations necessary are provided.
 The continuous analogues, self-similar and fusion tilings of $\R$, are suspensions and therefore the results apply for a transversal.
-The construction works in some higher dimensional situations to produce commuting IIETs on $[0,1]$ and this work in ongoing \cite{Me.Lorenzo.Flow}. \exend
+The construction works in some higher dimensional situations to produce commuting IIETs on $[0,1]$. \exend

 {\bf Applications.} The {\bf spectral theory} of the subshift can be investigated in $L^2([0,1])$ directly.
 Moreover, $\mtcong$ is a natural element of $L^2(\seqsp, \mu)$ whose spectral decomposition is particularly important.
 A few results are presented for constant-length substitutions to show the possibilities.
 Because of the intimate connection between {\bf translation surfaces} and interval exchange transformations, our IIETs provide an unlimited stable of translation surfaces that are probably of infinite genus.
+(We do not know a simple proof of infinite genus but it is likely to be the case for most substitutions.)
 The graphs of our IIETs show types of {\bf self-similarity properties}, which is expected to simplify the basic analysis of their translation surfaces. \exend